bkellerman/CachingPipeline/README.md

 The transformed array is saved using a hash of the Pipeline params and numpy array input.
 If any of the Transformer params or numpy input changes, a new cache will be used/checked.

+TODO:
+    Make it work with Sklearn's GridSearchCV and RandomizedSearchCV